osohq/oso/docs/content/any/getting-started/application/enforce/index.md

 results (no rules succeed), it throws an `AuthorizationError`.
 You should handle this exception and [return an error response to the user]({{< ref "/guides/enforcement/resource#authorization-failure" >}}).

-The `authorize` method should be called any time you want to check if a uier can perform an action—-like "read" or "delete"-—on a resource.
+The `authorize` method should be called any time you want to check if a user can perform an action—-like "read" or "delete"-—on a resource.

 Here's an example of using `authorize` to check if a user can `"read"` a